-Your new EPSON[®] PhotoPCTM 800 is a revolutionary, easy-to-use digital camera that enables you to take full-color pictures for use with your computer.
-The PhotoPC 800 comes with everything you need, including EPSON Photo!3 software that lets you transfer your pictures to your computer's hard disk.
+Your new EPSON® PhotoPCTM 850Z is a revolutionary, easy-to-use digital camera that enables you to take full-color pictures for use with your computer.
+The PhotoPC 850Z comes with everything you need, including EPSON Photo!3 software that lets you transfer your pictures to your computer's hard disk.
 You can then edit, enhance, and organize your pictures, or simply place them into your documents.
 To use EPSON Photo!3, see the EPSON Photo!3/ EPSON Photo File Uploader3 User's Guide.

 Create professional letters, documents, and presentations with real life images right on your desktop.
 Share pictures with business colleagues or friends over the Internet.
 Add color and visual appeal to your newsletters, flyers, and brochures.
-Anything you can print out or display on your screen will look better with images from your PhotoPC 800.
+Anything you can print out or display on your screen will look better with images from your PhotoPC 850Z.

-PhotoPC 800 Features
+PhotoPC 850Z Features

-PhotoPC 800 is a complete system for capturing digital images, and includes the following features.
+PhotoPC 850Z is a complete system for capturing digital images, and includes the following features.

-- ☐ 2.1 Mega pixel CCD (can be enhanced to 3.0 Mega pixel with HyPict) - □ 24-bit color image capture - ☐ High resolution (1600×1200 pixels, or 1984×1488 pixels with HyPict) - ☐ Built-in color LCD monitor for previewing and playing back pictures - ☐ Built-in microphone for audio recordings - Macro, digital 2× zoom, and panorama photo formats - ☐ Continuous shooting of up to ten pictures in sequence - ☐ Automatic, predefined, or manual white balance
+- □ 2.1 Mega pixel CCD (can be enhanced to 3.0 Mega pixel with HyPict) - □ 24-bit color image capture - □ High resolution (1600×1200 pixels, or 1984×1488 pixels with HyPict) - Built-in color LCD monitor for previewing and playing back pictures - Built-in microphone and speaker for audio recordings and playback - □ Macro and panorama photo formats - □ Optical ×3 and digital ×2 zoom - □ Continuous shooting of up to ten pictures - □ Automatic, predefined, or manual white balance

-Automatic, predefined and adjustable exposure settings (-2.0 to $+$ 2.0 EV, in increments of 0.5 or Options 0.2) e following PhotoPC 800 options are available from SON.
-Automatic date and time recording for each picture CompactFlashTM cards Built-in flash with automatic flash, forced flash, (For information, contact your EPSON dealer.) flash off, and Slow Synchro Flash (for taking pictures at night or in dark places) PCMCIA adapter (B867041) Self timer (ten seconds) AC Adapter (B86706) for use with a standard electrical outlet Automatic shut-off setting to save batteries Power Pack (B81817) which includes: EPSON Photo!3 software that lets you transfer your pictures to your computer Ni-MH Battery Charger Four Ni-MH Rechargeable Batteries EPSON Photo File Uploader3 software that allows you to convert images stored in your computer to EPSON Photo file format and upload Package of four Ni-MH Rechargeable Batteries (B81811) them to your camera Note: EPSON Program Uploader software that lets you upload optional programs to the camera from The asterisk is a substitute for the last digit of the product number, which varies by country. your computer The PhotoPC 800 comes with a Power Pack (described above), and an 8 MB CompactFlash Card.
-Pictures compatible with both Windows [®] and Macintosh [®] applications above, and an o wid compact asn Cald.
+- □ Automatic, predefined and adjustable exposure settings (-2.0 to + 2.0 EV, in increments of 0.5 or 0.2) - Automatic date and time recording for each picture - Built-in flash with automatic flash, forced flash, flash off, red-eye reduction, and leading or trailing slow synchro flash (for taking pictures at night or in dark places) - Built-in hot sync flash shoe for external flash, sold separately, for manual photo shooting (for infomation, contact your EPSON dealer.) - □ Self timer (ten seconds) - □ Automatic shut-off setting to save batteries - □ EPSON Photo!3 software that lets you transfer your pictures to your computer - EPSON Photo File Uploader3 software that allows you to convert images and audio recordings stored in your computer to EPSON Photo file format and upload them to your camera

+- EPSON Program Uploader software that lets you upload optional programs to the camera from your computer - Pictures compatible with both Windows® and Macintosh® applications